PatrickWagnerDev/PatrickWagnerDev/README.md

 ## About Me

-I'm a career changer from Germany, currently training in web development at the **Developer Akademie**.

-My journey begins with frontend development, where I'm building a solid foundation in **HTML, CSS, JavaScript, TypeScript and Angular**.
-In the future, I want to expand my skills into **fullstack development** and eventually explore the world of **AI engineering**.
+I'm a career changer from Germany and a Frontend Developer with a passion for building things with code and continuously improving my skills.

+My focus is on HTML, CSS, JavaScript, TypeScript and Angular.
+Through practical projects, I have gained experience in building responsive websites, structuring code, solving problems, and working with Git and GitHub.
+I enjoy taking an idea and turning it into something functional, while learning from each project along the way.

+I'm currently expanding my knowledge and working towards becoming a Fullstack Developer, with the long-term goal of exploring AI engineering as well.

-I enjoy turning problems into solutions, staying persistent when things get challenging, and seeing ideas come to life through code.
-I'm still at the beginning of my journey—but I'm motivated to keep learning, building, and improving one step at a time.
+I enjoy solving problems, staying persistent when things get challenging, and learning by building.
+I'm always looking for opportunities to improve my skills, take on new challenges, and turn ideas into working solutions.

 ## Currently Learning